Mildred Pierce (film)

-Mildred Pierce is a 1945 American melodrama/film noir directed by Michael Curtiz and starring Joan Crawford, Jack Carson, and Zachary Scott, also featuring Eve Arden, Ann Blyth, and Bruce Bennett.
-Based on the 1941 novel by James M. Cain, this was Crawford's first starring role for Warner Bros., after leaving Metro-Goldwyn-Mayer, and she won the Academy Award for Best Actress.
+Mildred Pierce is a 1945 American melodrama film noir directed by Michael Curtiz and starring Joan Crawford, Jack Carson, and Zachary Scott, also featuring Eve Arden, Ann Blyth, and Bruce Bennett.
+Based on the 1941 novel by James M. Cain, this was Crawford's first starring role for Warner Bros. after leaving Metro-Goldwyn-Mayer.
+She won the Academy Award for Best Actress for her performance.
 In 1996, Mildred Pierce was deemed "culturally, historically, or aesthetically significant" and selected for preservation in the United States Library of Congress National Film Registry.

 Plot

 Monte Beragon, the second husband of Mildred Pierce, is murdered.
-The police tell Mildred her first husband, Bert Pierce, has confessed.
+The police tell Mildred her first husband, Bert Pierce, is guilty of the murder, because he owned the gun, had a motive, and does not deny the crime.
 Mildred protests that he is too kind to commit murder and reveals her story to the officer in flashback.

 Mildred and Bert are unhappily married.
 After Bert splits with his business partner, Wally Fay, Mildred must sell her baked goods to support the family.
 Bert accuses Mildred of favoring their two daughters over him.
 Their quarrel intensifies after a phone call from Bert's mistress, Maggie Biederhof, and they separate.

 Mildred retains custody of 16-year-old Veda, a bratty social climber, and 10-year-old Kay, a tomboy.
 Mildred's principal goal is to provide material possessions for Veda, who longs for high social status and is ashamed of her mother being a baker.
 Mildred hides her other job as a waitress, but Veda learns the truth and treats her mother with disdain.

 Mildred meets Monte Beragon, a Pasadena society playboy with an almost-depleted inheritance.
 Beragon owns the building that Mildred wants to purchase for a restaurant, and he pursues a romantic interest in her.
 While the two are at his beach house for a weekend, Kay contracts pneumonia and dies after a trip to Lake Arrowhead with Veda and Bert.
 Mildred channels her grief into work and throws herself into opening a new restaurant.
 With help from her friend and former supervisor, Ida Corwin, Mildred's restaurant is successful.
 Wally helps Mildred buy the property, and soon she owns a chain of restaurants throughout Southern California.